Wernfried/xml-twig/README.md

 This `xml-twig` module focus on reading a XML files.
 In principle it would be possible to create a XML file from scratch with the [Twig](./doc/twig.md#Twig) class.
 However, I think there are better modules available.
 Create/update/delete methods are rather limited.
 Perhaps I will add it in later release.

 Accessing Twig-Elements by [XML-Path](https://www.w3.org/TR/xpath/) language is not supported.
-One reason it, the `Twig` class models more am [Element](https://www.w3schools.com/xml/xml_elements.asp) rather than a [Node](https://www.w3schools.com/xml/dom_nodes.asp) which would be more generic.
+One reason it, the `Twig` class models more an [Element](https://www.w3schools.com/xml/xml_elements.asp) rather than a [Node](https://www.w3schools.com/xml/dom_nodes.asp) which would be more generic.